-Today, 80 percent of morbidity worldwide is caused by factors other than healthcare delivery.
+Worldwide, 80 percent of morbidity is caused by factors other than healthcare delivery.
 Griffin Myers, MD, argues that a shift to value for patients will be the inevitable result of striving for the highest quality of care.
 He also explains how optimizing and investing in social determinants of health can benefit both patients and providers.

 - Griffin Myers defines social determinants as factors that dictate a patient’s health, and argues for taking responsibility for those factors as leaders in the space.